sean-huni/MyTaxiAPI/README.md

 ## Task 3
 Imagine a driver management frontend that is used internally by mytaxi employees to create and edit driver related data.
 For a new search functionality, we need an endpoint to search for drivers.
-It should be possible to search for drivers by their attributes (username, online_status) as well as car characteristics (license plate, rating, etc).
+It should be possible to search for drivers by their attributes (username, online_status) as well as car characteristics (license plate, averageRating, etc).

 * implement a new endpoint for searching or extend an existing one
 * driver/car attributes as input parameters